 The use model in the clinical environment can be characterized as multiple clinicians using the same workstation for short intervals of time many times a day.
 In this shared workstation environment the user requires quick access to the patient data contained in the applications.
 Traditional methods of logging in and out of the workstation at the operating system or network level can take too long and typically force the applications to terminate.
 This means that the application clients will potentially need to initialize and establish new database connections, introducing further delay to the Clinician access to patient data.
+The CCOW standard and more

+1005 introducing further delay to the Clinician access to patient data.
 The CCOW standard and more specifically the "user" subject provides a means in combination with the Enterprise Authenticator to allow the user to authenticate at the application level and have all of the other applications tune to the new user.

-The following diagram describes the sequence of events in the case of Fast User Switching with Multiple Applications:
+The following diagram describes the sequence of events in the case of Fast User Switching with 1010 Multiple Applications: